Fact Sheet H5

 Reporting to Parliament

 Independent officers report to Parliament by tabling their reports.
 Most of these reports are on the results of an investigation, and occasionally an update on an investigation.
 The Electoral Commissioner also tables a report after conducting an election or by-election.
+The Parliamentary Budget Officer releases policy costings publically without needing to report to Parliament first.

 Most reports tabled by independent officers are parliamentary papers.
 This gives them parliamentary privilege, which protects the authors from being sued over the contents.